 Tutoring Schedules | Types of Tutoring | Academic Support | Success Coaching | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

-A tutor, Supplemental Instruction (SI) leader, or Structured Learning Assistance (SLA) leader who meets the prescribed requirements will be certified as a Tutor by the MATC Tutoring Services department and the College Reading & Learning Association (CRLA).
+A tutor, Supplemental Instruction (SI) leader, or Structured Learning Assistance (SLA) leader who meets the requirements will be certified by MATC Tutoring Services and the College Reading & Learning Association (CRLA).
 The CRLA is an international association that certifies tutor‐training programs and is endorsed by the National Association for Developmental Education (NADE) and the American College Personnel Association (ACPA).
 MATC’s Tutoring Services department is certified by CRLA.

 Certifications are transferable to other certifying colleges and universities.
-In other words, a Level 1 Certificate earned at MATC would be recognized at another CRLA institution.
+In other words, a Level 1 Certificate earned at MATC would be recognized at another CRLA school.

-Finally, certifications give weight to your resume and provide an opportunity to talk about your training and experience in job interviews.
+Finally, certifications give weight to your resume and gives you an opportunity to talk about your training and experience in job interviews.
 Employers look for collaborative employees who can train their peers, and certifications prove you can do so.

-Each level requires 10 hours of training and, depending on the type of tutoring, 25 to 50 qualified hours of tutoring experience.
+Each level requires 10+ hours of training and, depending on the type of tutoring, 25 to 50 qualified hours of tutoring experience.
+Tutors seeking the Master certificate are asked to put in an extra six hours writing reflection papers on assigned reading.
 A tutor is permitted to complete one level of certification per semester.

-Tutoring Services offers mandatory two‐day training workshops in August and January, complemented by a mandatory online orientation for brand new tutors, optional monthly training events throughout the school year, and ongoing one-on-one coaching with supervisors as needed.
+Tutoring Services offers mandatory two‐day training workshops in August and January, plus additional training for specialty tutors, mandatory online orientation for brand new tutors, optional monthly training events throughout the school year, and ongoing one-on-one coaching with supervisors as needed.
 All training is paid.